justlep/bitwig/README.md

 * Roland A-49
 * [Alesis PerformancePad](./doc/Alesis%20PerformancePad/)

+### Installation
-For the latest version, go to the [stable-version-for-download](./stable-version-for-download/)-directory and download the ZIP with the latest  version.
+Go to the [stable-version-for-download](./stable-version-for-download/)-directory and get the latest release there.
+Do NOT use the "Download ZIP" button on top of this page.

 ---